Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: A unified likelihood representation

-As discussed in Section~\ref{sec_1}, probit \citep{bliss1934method}, tobit \citep{Tobin}, multinomial probit \citep{hausman1978,tutz1991,stern_1992} and their extensions are core formulations in statistics, and, when seen as specific examples of a more general representation which also includes classical Gaussian linear regression, arguably yield to one of the most widely--implemented classes of models in routine applications \citep[][]{demaris2004regression,Greene2003,agrest_2013}.
+As discussed in Section~\ref{sec_1}, probit regression \citep{bliss1934method}, tobit \citep{Tobin}, multinomial probit \citep{hausman1978,tutz1991,stern_1992} and their extensions are core formulations within statistics, and, when viewed as specific examples of a more general representation which also includes classical Gaussian linear regression, arguably yield to one of the most widely-implemented classes of models in routine applications \citep[][]{demaris2004regression,Greene2003,agrest_2013}.
 In fact, all these formulations share a common generative construction, in that the corresponding responses can be defined as partially or fully discretized versions of continuous ones from a set of underlying Gaussian linear regressions \citep{CHIB199279,Albert_1993,Chib1998}.
-More specifically, let $z_i \in \Re$ denote a latent continuous response available for every unit $i=1, \ldots, n$, and consider the standard linear regression model $z_i= \bx^{\intercal}_i\bbeta+\varepsilon_i$, with noise $\varepsilon_i \sim \mbox{N}(0, \sigma^2)$, covariates' vector $\bx_i=(x_{i1}, \ldots, x_{ip})^{\intercal}$ and coefficients $\bbeta=(\beta_1, \ldots, \beta_p)^{\intercal}$.
-Starting from this building--block formulation, classical Gaussian linear regression models, probit models \citep{bliss1934method} and tobit regression \citep{Tobin} can be obtained by letting $y_i=z_i$, $y_i=\mathbbm{1}(z_i>0)$ and $y_i=\max\{z_i,0\}=z_i\mathbbm{1}(z_i>0)$, respectively.
+In particular, let $z_i \in \mathbbm{R}$ denote a latent continuous response available for each unit $i=1, \ldots, n$, and consider the standard linear regression model $z_i= \bx^{\intercal}_i\bbeta+\varepsilon_i$, with i.i.d. noise $\varepsilon_i \sim \mbox{N}(0, \sigma^2)$, covariates' vector $\bx_i=(x_{i1}, \ldots, x_{ip})^{\intercal}$ and coefficients $\bbeta=(\beta_1, \ldots, \beta_p)^{\intercal}$.
+Starting from this building-block formulation, general Gaussian linear regression models, probit models \citep{bliss1934method} and tobit regression \citep{Tobin} can be obtained by letting $y_i=z_i$, $y_i=\mathbbm{1}(z_i>0)$ and $y_i=\max\{z_i,0\}=z_i\mathbbm{1}(z_i>0)$, respectively.
 The first two constructions correspond to the limiting cases in which $z_i$ is either entirely observed or dichotomized, respectively, whereas the third one represents the intermediate situation in which $z_i$ is fully observed only if it exceeds value $0$ \citep{CHIB199279,Albert_1993}.
-Multinomial probit models \citep{hausman1978,tutz1991,stern_1992} for categorical responses $y_i \in \{1; \ldots; L\}$ can be derived with a similar reasoning.
-For instance, in the formulation proposed by \citet{stern_1992}, the observed categorical response $y_i$ is defined as $y_i= \mbox{argmax}_l\{z_{i1}, \ldots, z_{iL}\}$ where $z_{i1}, \ldots, z_{iL}$ are class--specific Gaussian latent utilities related to the covariates via a system of linear regressions $z_{il}= \bx^{\intercal}_i\bbeta_l+\varepsilon_{il}$ for each $l=1, \ldots, L$, with $\bvarepsilon_i=(\varepsilon_{i1}, \ldots, \varepsilon_{iL})^{\intercal} \sim \mbox{N}_L({\bf 0}, \bSigma)$.
+Multinomial probit regression \citep{hausman1978,tutz1991,stern_1992} for categorical responses $y_i \in \{1, \ldots, L\}$ can be derived with a similar reasoning.
+For instance, in the formulation proposed by \citet{stern_1992}, the observed categorical response $y_i$ is defined as $y_i= \mbox{argmax}_l\{z_{i1}, \ldots, z_{iL}\}$ where $z_{i1}, \ldots, z_{iL}$ are class-specific Gaussian latent utilities related to the covariates via a system of linear regressions $z_{il}= \bx^{\intercal}_i\bbeta_l+\varepsilon_{il}$ for each $l=1, \ldots, L$, with $\bvarepsilon_i=(\varepsilon_{i1}, \ldots, \varepsilon_{iL})^{\intercal} \sim \mbox{N}_L({\bf 0}, \bSigma)$.

 As shown in Sections~\ref{sec_2.1}--\ref{sec_2.4}, these similarities in the generative models imply that the likelihoods induced by the above formulations and their extensions are all specific examples of the general form